 Three camps run simultaneously out of the Centre for Urban Ecology:

-There are a variety of summer employment opportunities available every year for enthusiastic post-secondary students and recent graduates who are excited about nature and working with young people.
+There are a variety of summer employment opportunities available every year for enthusiastic individuals who are excited about nature and working with young people.

 Please note, a police check will be required for successful candidates.